Tilkal/graphql-to-gsheet/README.md

 **3. Create a folder of your local machine called GASproject (or another name of your liking)**

 **4. Clone a GAS project**

    - Download the file TilkalGQL2Sheets.xlsx.
 Upload it to your Google Drive and open it as a Google Sheet.
+   - Save the file as a GoogleSheet.
+Go to File > Save as GoogleSheet.
    - On your local machine navigate to your GASProject folder and Clone the Google sheet project you created using

 ```clasp clone <scriptId>```